Educational experiences at Walt Disney World including activities and private tours at Animal Kingdom & Epcot.

 Many of the best educational experiences at Walt Disney World are in Epcot.
 Just by the nature of the park, Epcot features a number of opportunities to educate kids and adults on technology and culture.

 The Land pavilion is home to Soarin’ – one of the most popular attractions at Walt Disney World.
 But it also offers Living With the Land, a boat cruise that takes you through the greenhouses in the Land.
 It’s a great way to teach kids about where food comes from and how important it is to grow healthy food.
+Much of the food served in the Land pavilion is grown right there, so it’s an especially good experience for kids to see where and how their actual meal was grown.

 For a more in-depth experience, consider booking the separate Behind the Seeds tour.
 This one-hour tour takes you behind the scenes of the Land pavilion, where you’ll get to see the fish farm, learn about agriculture, and so much more.
 An extra fee applies to this tour.